Kai-054/SEM-custom-to-train-/README.md

-# Split, Embed and Merge: An accurate table structure recognizer
+# Split, Embed and Merge (SEM) – Table Structure Recognizer - Fix

-This repository contains the source code of our Pattern Recognition 2022 paper: [Split, Embed and Merge: An accurate table structure recognizer](https://arxiv.org/abs/2107.05214).
+This repository is based on the source code of the Pattern Recognition 2022 paper: [Split, Embed and Merge: An accurate table structure recognizer](https://arxiv.org/abs/2107.05214).
+We have modified some directories and configurations to enable training on custom data.

 ## Introduction